-- 2.2.1 A graduate course is acceptable for transfer to University of New Haven if the following conditions are met: - The course was taken within the past six years and is from a regionally accredited U.S. institution or from a foreign post-baccalaureate institution recognized by its local Ministry of Education as a degree-granting institution. - The student received a grade of B (3.0 on a 4-point scale) or better (or a Pass in a Pass/Fail course, provided the institution documents that a Pass is equivalent to a B or better). - The course has not been used previously to contribute to another credential.

-and, for 60-credit programs a maximum of 15 credits.
+- 2.2.1 A graduate course is acceptable for transfer to University of New Haven if the following conditions are met: - The course was taken within the past six years and is from a regionally accredited U.S. institution or from a foreign post-baccalaureate institution recognized by its local Ministry of Education as a degree-granting institution. - The student received a grade of B (3.0 on a 4-point scale) or better (or a Pass in a Pass/Fail course, provided the institution documents that a Pass is equivalent to a B or better). - The course has not been used previously to contribute to another credential. - 2.2.2 A maximum number of graduate credits may be transferred to the University depending on the total number of credits of the graduate degree.
+The following limits apply to graduate programs at the University: for 30-credit programs, a maximum of 6 credits; for 36-credit programs a maximum of 9 credits; for 42-credit programs a maximum of 12 credits; Academic Policies Manual 56 | P a g e and, for 60-credit programs a maximum of 15 credits.
 However, additional restrictions on the number of credits allowed for transfer, and policies governing the equivalency of transfer credit and those courses for which transfer credit will not be accepted, may be specified by specific programs, and students are encouraged to review program descriptions of the program to which they plan to apply in order to determine what program-specific limits may apply.
 In all cases, an official transcript must be received directly from the institution where the course was taken and placed on file at UNH before transfer credit is awarded.
 Transfer credits are not included in courses used to establish a student's GPA at the University of New Haven.